Ningsang-Jabegu/TRA-1-OCS-online-birth-registration-system-FrontEnd/README.md

 <br>

-*This repository contains the frontend code powering the above features.
-For backend code, please visit [TRA-1-OCS-online-birth-registration-system-BackEnd](https://github.com/Ningsang-Jabegu/TRA-1-OCS-online-birth-registration-system-BackEnd.git).*
+*This repository contains the frontend code powering the above features.*

+**Updated code and combined FullStack repository:** For the latest updates and the complete FullStack project, please visit: https://github.com/Ningsang-Jabegu/TRA-1-OCS-online-birth-registration-system-FullStack.git

+**Deprecation Notice:** Last updated on: 2025/12/1.
+This repository will no longer be updated starting from 2025/12/1.
+Please refer to the FullStack repository linked above for future changes.

 <br>